 - Strong professional skills

-- Must attend TA training from August 8th to August 17th (weekdays only); the training is 8 hours on each week day.
+- Must attend TA training in August for the two weeks prior to the start of the fall term (weekdays only); the training is 8 hours on each week day.
 If you can’t attend training for the full time, you cannot serve as a TA in chemistry.

 - Must be available for teaching responsibilities for the entire semester - THROUGH the end of finals week.

 - Attend training on weekdays August 9th through August 18th (weekdays only).
 Training occurs the 8 business days prior to the start of classes in the fall.
 The training start date is based upon the university academic calendar.
 If the start date of the fall semester changes, TA training will change as well.

 - Prepare for recitations and laboratories – this includes carefully learning material that you are unfamiliar with